crsuzh/camarades.ch/content/news/_index.md

 Abstracts should be submitted by June 15th, 2024, via the registration form below.
 The title should not exceed 25 words, and the body text is limited to 300 words.
 All the abstracts exceeding the word limit will not be considered.
 Abstracts should be structured in introduction, objective, methods, results, and conclusion (ignore the results/concluson section if you submit preliminary work/study protocols).
 We encourage all participants to submit abstracts on going projects, preprints, or research projects, as the conference provides a great opportunity to receive feedback from experts on further analysis and steps.

-Register for the conference and submit your abstract [here](https://forms.office.com/Pages/ResponsePage.aspx?id=2zjkx2LkIkypCsNYsWmAs51zY4W-7SlMveoOdVsHNbJUOTY1RklNRUJRU0g3OElaSTdISDZQSkJVVi4u)\
+Register for the conference and submit your abstract [here](https://forms.office.com/Pages/ResponsePage.aspx?id=2zjkx2LkIkypCsNYsWmAs51zY4W-7SlMveoOdVsHNbJUOTY1RklNRUJRU0g3OElaSTdISDZQSkJVVi4u)

-If you have any questions, please contact [Benjamin Ineichen](mailto:benjamin.ineichen@uzh.ch)
+If you have any questions, please contact [Marianna Rosso](mailto:marianna.rosso@uzh.ch) or [Benjamin Ineichen](mailto:benjamin.ineichen@uzh.ch)

 **CAMARADES Reproducibility Challenge**\
 The CAMARADES Reproducibility Challenge aims to assess the status quo of replicability and reproducibility of Systematic Reviews of animal and in vitro studies.
 We cordially invite you to participate individually or as a team!
 As participant(s), you will (try to) replicate part of a published Systematic Review of animal or in vitro studies and assess: